dengking/compiler-principle/docs/Books/龙书/3-Lexical-Analysis/3.7-From-Regular-Expressions-to-Automata/index.md

 > NOTE:
 >
-> What this chapter describe is mainly three algorithms
+> 一、What this chapter describe is mainly three algorithms
 >
 > | Name                                                         | Function                                                     | chapter                                                |
 > | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------ |